IHE/ITI.MHD/README.md

 1. should we have a link from one page to the next?
 If so, what does that look like?
 (Check with Lloyd and Jose, there is possibly something already in the works)
 1. add figure / table numbers as if they are in the right header number space
 1. Write up an open issue explaining header numbers are not aligned with their eventual locations in volume 1 and 2
+1. capability statements to new List use away from DocumentManifest
+1. various other TODO tags found in the source input
+1. clean as many build warnings as possible
+1. Open Issue: should the text against the MHD profile found in the IUA supplement be brought into the MHD IG?
+Seems the reader would benefit.
+1. Create residual open issues, and create a summary of changes since 3.2

 ## TODO

-1. various other TODO tags found in the source input
-1. cleanup all build warnings and info (moving to ignore warnings anything that is proven to be acceptable)
-1. capability statements to new List use away from DocumentManifest
 1. setup for public comment submission (issues and form)

-Create residual open issues, and create a summary of changes since 3.2

 ### could be open issues if not done